 Community Platforms: Build, Engage, and Grow Your Business

-Fortunately, there are many dedicated community platforms that provide just that.
-They give you powerful tools for building all sorts of communities, which you can run alongside your established web presence or online course business.
+They are powerful tools for building communities you can run alongside your established online course business.

 What is a Community Platform?